Green-Software-Foundation/if/website/docs/04-specification/Granularity.md

     email-servers: 5,5,...
 ```

-> [!note] Adding temporal granularity surfaces information regarding when your components generate the most impact.
+> Adding temporal granularity surfaces information regarding when your components generate the most impact.
 This is achieved by adding in more inputs of shorter durations.
 Instead of one input per hour, can you provide one per minute?